-We’ve put together a complete list of the very best deck builder board games around right now.
-Some are the best board games for beginners; others provide a light-hearted experience for fans of family board games; and there’s plenty of choice for those who love complex, crunchy strategy board games.
-Heck, we’ve even thrown in one of the best trading card games too.
+Yes, some are full-blooded trading card games; others provide a light-hearted experience for fans of family board games; and there’s plenty of choice for those who love complex, crunchy strategy board games.

 While not deck-building board games, trading card games rely on similar mechanics.
 You’ll still be tasked with creating killer card combos, and you’ll also be testing your deck’s strength against opponents.
 The biggest difference here is that new cards are coming out all the time – your deck is now a living, breathing thing that can constantly evolve.
 This means you might want to do a lot more card collecting.

 Magic: The Gathering is our personal top pick for TCGs here at Wargamer.
-There’s a wide range of formats that offer varied ways to enjoy the game, and the gorgeous adds extra icing to the Magic cake.
+There’s a wide range of different MTG formats that offer varied ways to enjoy the game, and the gorgeous, still unrivalled fantasy card artworks add extra icing to the Magic cake.
 MTG is easy to learn, but it can take years to truly master – so there’s never a bad time to start playing.

 Every player starts with the same basic deck, but you can spend money each turn to acquire new buildings, minions, and land for your kingdom.
 Many cards come with special abilities, and the joy of Dominion comes from figuring out which cards to play together to create the silliest combos and the most profitable turns.